Jeremy Campbell

-Jeremy Campbell (born August 19, 1987, in Perryton, Texas) is a Paralympic athlete from the United States competing mainly in category P44 pentathlon events.
+Jeremy Campbell (born August 19, 1987) is an American Paralympic athlete competing mainly in F44 events.

+Career

 He competed at the 2008 Summer Paralympics in Beijing, China.
 There he won a gold medal and set a world record in the men's Pentathlon - P44 event, won a gold medal in the men's discus throw - F44 event, and finished fourth in the men's long jump - F42/44 event.

+Personal life

 He is a brother of National Football League player and Army alumnus Caleb Campbell.